Subham0207/game-engine/Documentation.md

 14. There is a bug with the mouse click where it is detected even when I leave the left click. fixed them.
 15. implmented changing transformation from outliner as well
 16. Next should be - Solving shader issues ( probably start PBR ), Implmenting Level so I can save the position of the objects.
 Then it should be loading animations.
+17. PBR progress following opengl lighting tutorial: I need to send Material textures from mesh.cpp.
+Also load correct ones to disk.
+Update the shader program with pbr.frag.
+UPDATE: PBR basic is working with point lights.

 ## How to start the application
 1. you need to use cmake.